StefanJAuer/RaySAR/README.md

 Finally, please have a look to already conducted work (see "RaySAR in a nutshell", section 1.2. of RaySAR documentation) and don't forget to cite existing RaySAR methods and case studies appropriately in your work.
 Good luck with your projects!

 Stefan Auer

-Remote Sensing Technology Institute at German Aerospace Center (DLR) Stefan.Auer@dlr.de
+Remote Sensing Technology Institute at German Aerospace Center (DLR), Stefan.Auer@dlr.de

 January, 2016